R211 (New York City Subway car): Delays in delivery

 By January 2019, the first R211A train was scheduled to be delivered in July 2020, but was delayed to January 2021.
 Thereafter, new R211 cars would have been produced and delivered at a rate of 30 to 40 cars per month.
 The first two test trains of ten R211T open-gangway cars would have been delivered in May 2021, followed by the first 5-car set of R211S cars for the Staten Island Railway in December 2021.
 Under the schedule outlined in January 2019, the base order of R211 cars would begin delivery in October 2021 and continue to be delivered through mid-2023.
 If the two option orders of 1,077 cars were exercised, deliveries would have continued through late 2025.
 A decision on whether to make the first option order as open-gangway or standard trainsets was needed to be decided by late 2022; by late October 2022, the first option order was confirmed to comprise standard trainsets.
 It was also announced in January 2019 that Kawasaki had made a full-car mock-up of the R211 fleet.

 In late November 2020, the MTA announced that delivery of the first cars was delayed to the first quarter of 2021.
-The onset of the COVID-19 pandemic had impacted global supply chains and the delivery of the first cars was delayed by between 9 and 14 months.
+The onset of the COVID-19 pandemic had impacted global supply chains and manufacturing, so the delivery of the first cars was delayed by between 9 and 14 months.
 By January 2021, the first cars were scheduled to arrive in April.
 The R211T open-gangway test trains were delayed to April 2022, while the R211S Staten Island Railway test train was delayed to August 2022.
 Deliveries of the base order of R211As were scheduled for September 2022 to September 2024, while deliveries of the R211S cars were scheduled for October 2023 to June 2024.
 Kawasaki planned to deliver 22 cars per month, a rate that an independent engineering consultant for the MTA described as "aggressive".